chunlinli/clrdag/README.md

 Li, C., Shen, X., and Pan, W. (2019).
 Likelihood ratio tests of a large directed acyclic graph.
 Submitted.

 The program was originally written in July 2018.
 Then Ziyue Zhu (thanks to her!) and I refactored the R code version (available at [here](https://github.umn.edu/li000007/clrdag_r/)) in December 2018 as part of the final project for the optimization course EE 5239.
-As of April 2019, this R package can be accessed at UMN.
+As of May 1, 2019, this R package is publicly available.
 It is still in development and be cautious.

 To report an issue, please file an issue at [here](https://github.com/chunlinli/clrdag/issues).